fauxtix/MauiHealthCare/MauiPreDiabetes/README.md

 ## Model used:

-1. Group of ages (in years) (less than 35, 35-44, 45-54, 55-64 and 65 or more),
+1. Group of ages (in years) (less than 35, 35-44, 45-54, 55-64 and 65 or more);
-2. Smoking habit,
+2. Smoking habit;
-3. Medicated for blood pressure,
+3. Medicated for blood pressure;
-4. Parents with type 2 diabetes,
+4. Parents with type 2 diabetes;
-5. Physical activity,
+5. Physical activity;
-6. Vegetables and fruits consumption,
+6. Vegetables and fruits consumption;
-7. Waist circunference for woman and men
+7. Waist circunference for woman and men.

-Breaking down each factor:
+### Breaking down each factor:

 **Group of Ages**: Age is a significant factor, and categorizing it into groups allows for a more nuanced assessment.